motion/orbit/projects/blog/src/pages/update-one/index.md

 > To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over data back to the individual -- with a flexible, powerful and intuitive knowledge tool.

-It's an answer to a basic desire we ran into time and time again during user research:
+It's an answer to a general desire we ran into time and time again during user research:

 **"I want to understand my knowledgebase, and I can't."**